 Analiese Kallberg is a junior at Garrison High School and is the daughter of John and Nicole Kallberg of Garrison.
-She has been selected to represent MEC on the all-expense-paid 2025 Electric Cooperative Youth Tour in Washington, D.C., this June.
-During the weeklong tour, Analiese and other students from across North Dakota will tour sites, monuments, attractions and congressional offices.
+She has been selected to represent McLean Electric Cooperative on the all-expense-paid 2025 Electric Cooperative Youth Tour in Washington D.C. this June.
+During the week-long tour, Analiese and other students from across North Dakota will travel with the Montana youth delegates.
+They will tour sites, monuments, attractions, and congressional offices.
 They will learn about electric cooperatives and discuss issues facing their community and nation.